clevergadget/itty-bitty-context/README.md

 **A forkable boilerplate repository designed to be maximally effective for AI-assisted development.**

 This template provides a production-ready foundation with conventions that help AI agents understand, navigate, and modify code efficiently.
+Built with automated AI agent task processing and instruction generation capabilities.

 ## 🛠️ Tech Stack